fpereiro/proof/notes.md

 - Some observations: two types of variables, those representing m-configurations and those representing scanned symbols.
 Division between code and data.
 It implies a system with two types.

-- Note: to represent Greek letters, I will use sA for alpha, sB for beta, sG for gamma, etc. (the small `s` stands for "symbol").
-For capital German letters, I'll use mA for the German letter A, mB for the German letter B, etc. (the small letter `m` stands for "m-conf").

 - PE: "For Turing, however, the skeleton tables exist solely to make his larger machines easier to construct (from his perspective) and easier to read and understand (from our perspective).

 - TU: "The skeleton tables are to be regarded as nothing but abbreviations: they are not essential.
 So long as the reader understands how to obtain the complete tables from the skeleton tables, there is no need to give any exact definitions in this connection."